-Population patterns represent an important element in the overall development of Sharon.
+Population patterns, shown in Table 1, represent an important element in the overall development of Sharon.
 Planning for population change allows the town to consider the services and facilities that a growing population will demand so they can be delivered more efficiently and equitably.
 Rapid and unanticipated population increases can create a demand for new and expanded municipal services, such as education and fire protection, and may strain the town's financial ability to provide for them.